frankmcsherry/frankmcsherry.github.io/_posts/2015-05-04-unsafe-at-any-speed.md

 Today we're going to look at a simple serialization library written in Rust.
 Simple and utterly terrifying.

-The library, Abomonation (you'll understand soon), uses Rust's `unsafe` keyword in some interesting ways.
+The library, Abomonation (typo intentional), uses Rust's `unsafe` keyword in some interesting ways.
 The intent is that it is actually safe if you only deserialize binary data serialized by the library.

 I should say that many of the things going on in here look a lot like what goes on in [CapnProto](https://capnproto.org).
 If you are serious about being a grown-up about things, I would absolutely look over there.
 Among other things, it has the advantage of not necessarily lowering your opinion of me, unlike this post.